ubernostrum/akismet/docs/usage.rst

       )

-Finally, note that if all you want is to set a custom timeout value for connections to the Akismet web service, you *can* do this with a custom HTTP client, or you can simply set the environment variable ``PYTHON_AKISMET_TIMEOUT`` as described above.
+Finally, note that if all you want is to set a custom timeout value for connections to the Akismet web service, you do not need a custom HTTP client;
+you can set the environment variable ``PYTHON_AKISMET_TIMEOUT`` as described above.

 .. _usage-testing: